 shaderhelper pink |

-Log all materials with unsupported shaders currently being left unchanged.
-Useful for finding what's still pink. |
+Log all materials with unsupported shaders that currently have no fix rule. |

 shaderhelper scan <DllName> |

-Log all loaded materials attributed to a specific DLL with their shader name and support status. |
+Log all loaded materials attributed to a specific DLL with shader name and support status. |

 shaderhelper dumpmod <DllName> |